 Firstly we have a hearty breakfast.
 After which we head off for an island discovery walk which includes climbing up to the highest point for a look at the stunning views and learning about the native animals that reside on the island.

-Don’t worry we also will have plenty of time for those who like to go snorkeling among the island unique gutters and caves to see the outstanding sealife.
+Don’t worry we also will have plenty of time for those who like to go snorkelling among the island unique gutters and caves to see the outstanding sea-life.

 Finally, it will be time to pack everything up, load the Kayaks and then set off on the return paddle to the mainland and then back onto the bus and home.

 Our approximate return time to Newcastle is between 5 -7 pm, however, due to the number of variables in wilderness travel we recommend that you don’t plan any critical appointments that rely on us being back at this time.
 Fixed times and dates can cause unnecessarily stressful complications should our return be delayed by something out of our control.
 Please feel free to contact us if you would like to discuss your travel plans in more detail.
 We can pick you up or drop you off at the Airport or from your house.